samjones00/docs/docs/_documentation/Caching.md

 So there are two options:

 - Use **time based** caching (and expire cache earlier)
-- Cache on **validility**
+- Cache on **validity**

-> When the cache is based on **validility** the caches are invalidated manually (e.g. when a user modified his profile, > clear his cache) which means you always get the latest version and you never need to hit the database again to rehydrate the cache if it hasn't changed, which will save resources.
+> When the cache is based on **validity** the caches are invalidated manually (e.g. when a user modified his profile, > clear his cache) which means you always get the latest version and you never need to hit the database again to rehydrate the cache if it hasn't changed, which will save resources.

 So if the order gets updated, you should delete the cache manually: